conmaol/maglocunus/Architecture/Projects/Briathradan/dataModel.md

 However, for language political reasons, Gaelic learners are also very interested in the **authority** (ie. the particular lexicographer or terminologist) behind a particular equivalence.
 In other words, the queries they often want to make are things like:
 - What does authority X say that Gaelic term Y means?
-- What does authority X says is the Gaelic for Y?
+- What does authority X say is the Gaelic for Y?

-Simple table-based model:
+We can add authority into the simple table-based model as follows:

 ```
 | equivalence                        |
 | Gaelic ID | English ID | authority |